Virgin Megastores UK: Competition

-In response to the increasing choices available to purchasers of entertainment media, the Virgin chain had employed several strategies in an attempt to secure customer loyalty, and focussed on higher standards of customer service.
+In response to the increasing choices available to purchasers of entertainment media, the Virgin chain employed several strategies in an attempt to secure customer loyalty, and focussed on higher standards of customer service.
 The 'Addict card' was introduced in 2005, offering customers a stamp for every £10 spent in the shop; 10 stamps entitled customers to £10 off their next purchase.
 Also introduced was the 'Mega-sharp' approach to customer service: staff were encouraged always to ensure that customers found everything they were seeking.

 Competition against independent retailers mainly in the music sector did not pose a major threat for big companies such as the Megastores at the time of the Zavvi rebranding.
 However, customers with a specialist taste usually found the independent shops more appealing, offering more hard-to-find and rarer titles; the firm also suffered from the growing competition from online retailers.